-CASI is fortunate to have these 26 distinguished researchers, in residence and non-resident, serve as Visiting Scholars & Senior Fellows, Postdocs, and Sobti Family Doctoral Fellows for the academic year.
-In keeping with CASI’s commitment to supporting research on contemporary India across the social sciences, these scholars hail from a variety of disciplines, including history, anthropology, economics, and political science.
+CASI is fortunate to have these 33 distinguished researchers, in residence and non-resident, serve as Visiting Scholars & Senior Fellows, Postdocs, and Sobti Family Doctoral Fellows for the academic year.
+In keeping with CASI’s commitment to supporting research on contemporary India across the social sciences, these scholars hail from a variety of disciplines, including anthropology, economics, history, and political science.
 Their work showcases research excellence across a wide range of methodological orientations and subject areas.
-From the impact of urban segregation to the workings of agricultural markets and supply chains, from the nature of environmental transformations to the transformation of political party organizations, these innovative scholars will continue to shape our understanding of many of India’s most pressing concerns.
+From the workings of agricultural markets and supply chains to the impact of female labor force participation, from the impact of air pollution and coastal flooding to pre-independence debates on federalism, these innovative scholars will continue to shape our understanding of many of India’s most pressing concerns.
 We are delighted to have them enrich our Center!

 Tariq Thachil